West London derby: Fulham vs QPR derby

 The return fixture between the two sides is sure to ignite the rivalry as QPR have recently come under the managerial guidance of Mark Hughes, who was the manager of Fulham the previous season and left under controversial circumstances, citing the clubs' lack of ambition and stature as his reasons.
 With a last-minute controversial switch by Bobby Zamora to the Hoops, at the end of the January transfer window, Fulham's first return to their former temporary ground was a spicy affair.
 Samba Diakité was sent off in the first half, and Zamora's replacement, Pavel Pogrebnyak scored the only goal of the game, meaning Fulham had done the double over QPR in the league.
 The following season, Rangers were on a dismal run of form without a win in seventeen games and looking certain for relegation.
-When the two side met on 15 December 2012 at Loftus Road, it was Adel Taarabt who took the Hoops to their first win of the season over their bitter rivals in a strong 2–1 victory.
+When the two sides met on 15 December 2012 at Loftus Road, it was Adel Taarabt who took the Hoops to their first win of the season over their bitter rivals in a strong 2–1 victory.
 Fulham won the reverse fixture 3–2 when the two sides met on 1 April 2013 at Craven Cottage.
 In 2015–16, the clubs met once more in the Championship, and Fulham convincingly won both fixtures, in both cases being 3–0 up before half-time.

 In the 2019–20 season, the two teams played the same division again since Fulham were relegated after finishing 19th in the Premier League.
-However, at the end of the season, Fulham were promoted back to the Premier League after finishing 4th in the table and winning the EFL Championship play-off Final.
+However, at the end of the season, Fulham were promoted back to the Premier League after finishing 4th in the table and winning the EFL Championship play-off final.

 Their latest meeting was a 2–0 victory for Fulham at Loftus Road on 2 April 2022 in a Championship match.